*Not* what you expected? Try these:

 Next time you're shopping for a lock, look at the other locks available and see how many have matching serial numbers.
 Those that do will be identical, and require the same key to unlock them all.
 Lock companies do this so you can install the same lock at your house and have one key to unlock every door, but it introduces a significant hole in home security.

 To avoid the possibility that there are other people walking around with keys to your doors, you have two choices.

 Take your locks to a locksmith

-When it's time to replace the locks at your home, come see us at Holder's Security in Tulsa, Oklahoma, or call us at 918-663-8660.
+When it's time to replace the mass-produced door locks in your home, come see us at Holder's Security in Tulsa, Oklahoma, or call us at 918-663-8660.